Abstract:

 Across all subjects, writing ability is crucial in educational environments.
 Written tasks, including as essays, research papers, and reports, are needed of students in order to show their comprehension of the material and critical thinking.
 Effective writing abilities are prized in professional settings for duties including drafting reports, proposals, emails, and other types of written communication.

 Writing entails a number of connected steps that together make up the writing process.
 These phases can improve the caliber of written work if you comprehend them and participate in them.
-Pre-writing, drafting, and revising/editing are the three basic phases of writing.
+Pre-writing, drafting, and revising/editing are the three basic phases of writing.- 3.1 Pre-Writing Stage:

 Reviewing and editing the first draft in order to enhance its clarity, coherence, grammar, and style is the revising and editing stage.
 Editing places more emphasis on grammar, punctuation, and mechanics whereas revising is more concerned with content, structure, and overall effectiveness.
 The quality of written work can be considerably improved, according to research, by providing specific instruction in revising and editing techniques, as well as receiving feedback and working with peers.

 Various instructional approaches have been developed to guide effective writing instruction.
-Three prominent approaches include the process approach, genre-based approach, and interactive writing instruction.
+Three prominent approaches include the process approach, genre-based approach, and interactive writing instruction.- 4.1 Process Approach:

 The focus of interactive writing instruction is on peer and instructor participation throughout the writing process.
 It includes collaborative talks, feedback exchanges, and shared writing experiences.
 Students receive assistance, encouragement, and constructive criticism from teachers and peers through interactive writing teaching, building a feeling of writing community and advancing meaningful learning.
 According to research, interactive writing lessons improve students’ motivation, self-efficacy, and writing abilities.